Our Code of Conduct

 - requiring the person to cease participation or leave the event or online activity immediately and not return;

-- banning the person from future events and online activities (either indefinitely or for a certain time period);
+- banning the person from future events and online activities (either indefinitely or for a certain time period).

-FORCE11 event organizers can be identified by their name badges, and will help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
+For in person events, FORCE11 event organizers can be identified by their name badges, and will help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.

 If an incident occurs, please use the following contact information:

 Code of Conduct (CoC) Committee Members

 Or, reach the entire Code of Conduct Committee at COC@force11.org

 (Credit: CoC Working Group Leads: Violeta Ilik, Kaitlin Thaney, Daniel S. Katz with contributions from many others)